jbutcher21/aiclass/docs/senzing_entity_specification.md

 Embedded (keyless) entities
 - For records that reference entities without unique keys (e.g., sender and receiver on transactions), extract identifying attributes and compute a deterministic RECORD_ID as a hash of normalized values.
 Stamp this ID on the source record before mapping to Senzing, and track these IDs on the source side as well.
+- For records that have features that clearly do not belong to the primary entity (e.g., employer name and address on a contact list, reference name and phone number on a job application), consider creating a second entity related to the primary entity.
 - Use a stable normalization recipe (fixed fields and order; trim/collapse whitespace; case‑fold; normalize punctuation/diacritics) before hashing.

 # General mapping guidance